OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

   re-queries the entire rolling and historical windows to capture late processing and revisions.
 A timezone change or midnight crossing mid-export fails safely.
-- Monthly rows absent from GA4 are omitted, not imputed as zeros.
+- Daily/monthly rows absent from GA4 are omitted, not imputed as zeros.
+Charts show gaps and tables say Not reported.
 Explicit zero rows remain zero.
 A successful unrestricted empty summary means zero measured events for that scope.
-An empty reason, restriction, sampling, thresholding, truncation, malformed response, timeout, or failed request instead aborts the refresh.
+An empty reason, sampling, truncation, malformed response, timeout, or failed request instead aborts the refresh.
+Core-report thresholding or metric restrictions also abort it.
+An explicit privacy/metric restriction on an audience breakdown produces a `withheld` panel with null totals, not zeros;
+  other validated panels and headline statistics can still be published.
 Counts are not a census of people or all actual visits.
 - `pages/analytics/schema.json` is the closed, versioned public contract.
   `additionalProperties: false` and fixed source fields prevent raw responses, property IDs, credentials, or visitor details leaking into the JSON.
-Further validation checks calendar boundaries and unique, chronological months.
+Further validation checks calendar boundaries, unique chronological dates/months, adjacent comparison dates, ranking order and reconciled breakdown totals.
   `status: unavailable` has null dates, timezone and metrics, not fabricated zeros.